Improving the World One Resolution at a Time

 All sentences contravening section 1 must be commuted forthwith under procedures not inconsistent with World Assembly law.

 Member nations collectively may further restrict the use of or abolish the death penalty, section 1 notwithstanding.

 Debate this resolution in the General Assembly forum.

-The General Assembly resolution Reducing Disease Vectors was passed 11,850 votes to 2,992, and implemented in all WA member nations.
+The General Assembly resolution Fair Treatment of Prisoners was passed 13,026 votes to 2,479, and implemented in all WA member nations.